aktaruzzamancse/Car-wash-Booking-System/README.md

 User Registration and Login:

-Existing users can login with their password, email.
+Existing users can login with their password, email and generate token.

 Users can select their preferred date, time, and type of car wash service.
 Bookings are saved in the database for easy management.